SimplyCEO/generikit-hid-sony/README.md

 ## Contribution

-You are more than welcome to submit a driver that got revoked by the team.<br>
+You are more than welcome to submit a fix that got revoked by the team.<br>
 If your driver bugs some architecture, consider putting a `warning.txt` file within the directory.

 All the contribution should be directly sent to the `devel` branch.